peterhinch/micropython-async/v3/README.md

 at future times.
 These can be assigned in a flexible way: a task might run at 4.10am on Monday and Friday if there's no "r" in the month.

+### A monitor

+This [monitor](./as_demos/monitor/README.md) enables a running `uasyncio` application to be monitored using a Pi Pico, ideally with a scope or logic analyser.

 ### Asynchronous device drivers

 These device drivers are intended as examples of asynchronous code which are